 Is there anything about your job or career that you enjoy?
 If so, write it down.
+Gratitude is the secret sauce of life my friend.
 Don’t worry.
 I’m not going to try to convince you that your job isn’t as bad as you say it is.
 I just want you to have the opportunity to really dissect your experience.
 This way it will be easier for you to plot a course of action.
 Please write down anything that you appreciate or are grateful for when it comes to your career.
 Once this is done, continue on to the next phase.

 3. Are you really stuck?

 Before we go any further, let’s talk about “being stuck” because this is super important.
 You may indeed be stuck (and if so I still have some solutions).
 But you may not be as stuck as you think you are.
 Shortly after I started my career I felt stuck and it was terrible.
 It was tough enough to build my business.
 Living in financial fear and feeling stuck at the same time was almost unbearable.

 But when I thought about it and went deep, I discovered that I wasn’t as stuck as I thought I was.
 I looked at my spending, and I figured out what it cost me to live.
 Then I spoke with my wife and we looked at all the things that we could easily cut if we really had to.
 Then I looked into alternative ways to earn a living.